adlerdh/entropy/README.md

 * [imGuIZMO.quat](https://github.com/AirGuanZ/imgui-filebrowser) with local modifications
 * [T-Digest for C++](https://github.com/derrickburns/tdigest) with local modifications to fix build

-### Development libraries for Debian Linux
-You may need to install additional development libraries for Mesa 3D Graphics, Wayland, Xorg, Xrandr, Xinerama, Xcursor, xkbcommon, and xi on Linux.
-On Debian, this can be done using

-`sudo apt-get install libgl1-mesa-dev libwayland-dev xorg-dev libxkbcommon-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

 ### External resources
 The following external resources have been committed directly to the Entropy repository:
 * [Cousine font](https://fonts.google.com/specimen/Cousine)
 * [Roboto fonts](https://fonts.google.com/specimen/Roboto)
 * ["Library of Perceptually Uniform Colour Maps"](https://colorcet.com) (by Peter Kovesi)